 How to Spy on Your Competitors’ Marketing Strategies

 Do you risk it for the biscuit by spending thousands of dollars on running new marketing strategies that you think might work?
-Or are you going to spy on your competitors, figure out what they’re doing that works, and use the very same marketing strategies their using while improving it?
+Or are you going to spy on your competitors, figure out what they’re doing that works, and use the very same marketing strategies they're using while improving it?

 I don’t know about you, but the latter seems like a far better option.